Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Policy Value Estimators

-Essentially, \cref{asm:estimation-error} requires that the nuisances $q^{(t)}$ and $h^{(t)}$ are estimated consistently in terms of the $L_{2,\pb}$ functional norm for each $t$, and that the corresponding product-error terms converge at the sub-parametric $o_p(n^{-1/2})$ rate.
-This could be achieved, for example, if each nuisance were estimated at the $o_p(n^{-1/4})$ rate, which is obtainable for many non-parametric machine learning-based methods \citep{chernozhukov2016double}.
+Essentially, \cref{asm:estimation-error} requires that the nuisances $q^{(t)}$ and $h^{(t)}$ are estimated consistently in terms of the $L_{2,\pb}$ functional norm for each $t$, and that the corresponding product-error terms converge faster than $n^{-1/2}$ rate.
+This could be achieved, for example, if each nuisance by itself were estimated at a $o_p(n^{-1/4})$ rate, which notably permits slower-than-parametric rates and is obtainable for many non-parametric machine-learning-based methods \citep{chernozhukov2016double}.
+In particular, there is a very established line of work on establishing rates like these for conditional moment problems, like those defining $q^{(t)}$ and $h^{(t)}$, in terms of projected error (\emph{e.g.} obtaining rates for $\|\EE[\hat h^{(t,k)}(W_t,A_t) - h^{(t)}(W_t,A_t) \mid Z_t,A_t]\|_2$,) using \emph{e.g.} sieve methods \citep{chen2009efficient,chen2012estimation} or minimax methods with general machine learning classes \citep{dikkala2020minimax}.
+These can be translated to corresponding rates for the actual $L_2$ error (\emph{e.g.} $\|\hat h^{(t,k)}(W_t,A_t) - h^{(t)}(W_t,A_t)\|_2$) given assumptions on so-called ``ill-posedness'' measures (see \emph{e.g.} \citet{chen2012estimation},) which can be used to ensure our required rates.
+Alternatively, there exist methods that can directly obtain $L_2$ error rates for such conditional moment problems, by leveraging so-called ``source conditions'' \citep[Definition 3.4]{carrasco2007linear}, for example using regularized sieve methods \citep{florens2011identification}, neural nets with Tikhonov regularization \citep{liao2020provably}, or kernel methods with spectral regulariztion \citep{wang2022spectral}.
+Also note that the product-rate condition allows for some trade off where, if some nuisances can be estimated faster, then other nuisances can be estimated even slower than $o_p(n^{-1/4})$.
 In addition, we require a technical boundedness condition on the uniform norm of the errors and of the true nuisances themselves.
 Given this, we can now present our main consistency and asymptotic normality theorem.